How to Initiate a Location Listings Launch| Hitchhikers Platform

 - Extended Network (all other publishers)

-The Extended Network refers to all publishers that are in your subscription offering outside of Google My Business, Facebook, and Apple.
+The Extended Network refers to all publishers that are in your subscription offering outside of Google Business Profile, Facebook, and Apple.
 This includes a set of sites from the Knowledge Network dependent on your region and vertical.
-The Extended Network does not require any additional steps to go live — once you request to launch, Yext will work in the background to push your data to those listings.
+The Extended Network does not require any additional steps to sync — once you request to launch, Yext will work in the background to push your data to those listings.

 When you click into each, you’ll see a form to fill out specific to that launch with tooltips for each question to help guide you along.
 First, you’ll need to select which entities you want to launch.
 Next, fill out any questions and add any additional comments that you’d like our team to be aware of when syncing your data.
 As soon as you click submit, this will generate a ticket for our Listings Sync team who will correspond with you via email throughout the process with any questions, comments or concerns.

-We’ll cover the Google My Business and Facebook launch checklists as part of the publisher-specific Modules.
+We’ll cover the Google Business Profile and Facebook launch checklists as part of the publisher-specific Modules.

 How long does it take?